 Every drug has two major categories of raw material components:

-- Active pharma ingredients or APIs – The core chemical component or the biologically active component in a drug product which treats an illness or condition.
+- Active Pharma Ingredients (APIs) – The core chemical component or the biologically active component in a drug product which treats an illness or condition.

 - Excipients – Inactive substances that serve as the vehicle for the drug.
-E.g. substances that bind/coat APIs to form the tablet or capsules.
+For example, substances that bind/ coat APIs to form the tablet or capsules

-Raw material or packaging material, after they are received from suppliers (located at different parts of the globe), go through a pre-designed, elaborate testing process with very stringent sampling requirements – 100% sampling is done for every shipment.
+Raw material (RM) or packaging material (PM), after they are received from suppliers (located at different parts of the globe), go through a pre-designed, elaborate testing process with very stringent sampling requirements – 100% sampling is done for every shipment.
 The quality approval may take anywhere between six to 15 days.
 (There are microbiological processes for which the testing time itself is six days).
-This is important because any variation in the quality of raw material – whether chemical starting material or glass vials for final product packaging – can have a direct impact on product yields, costs, regulatory submissions required, bio-availability and most importantly, patient safety.
+This is important because any variation in the quality of raw material – whether in the chemical starting material or in the glass vials for final product packaging – can have a direct impact on product yields, costs, regulatory submissions required, bio-availability and most importantly, patient safety.

 Rigid production routes

-The manufacturing process (especially for products meant for highly regulated countries like the USA) is pre-documented including details such as the size of a single batch, raw material details and quantity, the machines used for processing, processing time etc. This document is called a Batch Manufacturing Report (BMR).
+The manufacturing process (especially for products meant for highly regulated countries such as the USA) is pre-documented, including details such as the size of a single batch, raw material details and quantity, the machines used for processing, processing time, etc. This document is called a Batch Manufacturing Report (BMR).
 The BMR specifies a fixed set of machines (Granulation 3 -> Mixing 5 -> Compression 4 -> Packing 6) or the route through which a batch of a particular drug has to be processed.
 If the batch size changes, even if it is the same drug, the route may change.
-In other words, every batch progresses through the manufacturing facility in a predefined route.
+In other words, every batch progresses through the manufacturing facility in a pre-defined route.
 Once dispensed to the shop floor, the possibility of changing the route is minimal.
 In fact, the whole factory can be described as a large congregation of many small factories dedicated for each product.

 Complex and detailed checking and documentation process

 The actual parameters (temperature, pressure, speed of a machine, die used for testing, etc.) of various stages during the processing of a batch have to be observed and recorded for any future investigation.
 At every stage, there is a pre-approved (as per BMR) hold time.
 If this time is surpassed, it would warrant an investigation.
 And after every stage, there is quality testing.
 Any exceptions would be considered “out-of-specification” or “out-of-trend” (OOS/OOT)”.
 This would again require a thorough investigative process to unearth the root cause.
 Any deviation from BMR has to be approved.
-And all such approvals, deviations, investigations have to follow a predesigned process and have designated signatories.
-Consequently, there is a lot of paperwork, multiple to-and-fros between manufacturing, plant QC, plant QA, central QC, and central QA teams, all generating additional tasks for the manufacturing workforce.
+And all such approvals, deviations, investigations have to follow a pre-designed process and have designated signatories.
+Consequently, there is a lot of paperwork, multiple to-andfros between manufacturing, plant Quality Control (QC), plant Quality Assurance (QA), central QC, and central QA teams, all generating additional tasks for the manufacturing workforce.

 Elaborate changeovers (set-ups)

 Each step of the process can be complex.
 The manufacturing facility is a highly secure one with separate air circulation, air pressure, and temperature controlled chambers for each machine.
 For example, if the granulation process has six machines of different capacities, they will be placed in six separate chambers with no contact whatsoever between them.
 These chambers are thoroughly cleaned as part of the changeover process (between two different formulations) to avoid contamination.
-Every changeover is signed off by Quality Control (QC) and Quality Assurance (QA) teams to give go-ahead for production.
-The change over process is significant even in the case of change of dosage for the same drug.
+Every changeover is signed off by the QC and QA teams to give the go-ahead for production.
+The changeover process is significant even in the case of change of dosage for the same drug.
 Such an elaborate process of changeover takes considerable time – as much as 30% to 40% of the available machine hours.

 In this complex environment, manufacturing small batches in frequent intervals is seen as leading to capacity wastage.
-So, a monthly manufacturing plan is created which consists of campaigns, i.e. 3-10 batches which have to be released and produced one after the other, formed by clubbing requirements/orders across months.
+So, a monthly manufacturing plan is created that consists of campaigns, i.e. 3-10 batches which have to be released and produced one after the other, formed by clubbing requirements /orders across months.
 Procumbent, QC, and release/ dispensing is expected to align to this plan.

 Challenges in procurement

-In order to ensure timely availability of RM, procurement would place orders with vendors as per the sales forecast and provide a delivery schedule as per the monthly production plan.
+In order to ensure timely availability of raw materials, procurement would place orders with vendors as per the sales forecast, and provide a delivery schedule as per the monthly production plan.
 However, due to fluctuations in the availability of some raw materials, or due to urgencies from the market, often, the monthly plan has to be changed.
-Once the plan is changed, procurement would be under pressure to expedite any RM necessary as per new plan; but which is currently out of stock.
+Once the plan is changed, procurement would be under pressure to expedite any raw material necessary as per the new plan; but which is currently out of stock.
 Since the lead time of certain raw materials is very high, these may have to be shipped by air at additional costs.
-But at the same time, the RM already procured or in the pipeline would probably remain unutilized for months.
+But at the same time, the raw material already procured or in the pipeline would probably remain unutilized for months.
 Once they age beyond their usable period, the company has no choice but to incinerate it.
 The impact of this dysfunctional way of managing procurement shows up in the books of the company as excess inventory (leftovers of forecast changes), write-offs, and expediting costs.

 Firefighting and stress in QC

 The change in monthly plan also has an impact on QC.
 As discussed earlier, the quality checks in this industry are stringent and time consuming.
 Thus, to ensure that the manufacturing processes goes on unhindered, quality checks on all inputs for a release have to be completed upfront and kept ready.
-As the releases are planned for a month, QC also plans RM for the whole month.
-However, change in the monthly plans essentially breaks campaigns and leads to unplanned consumption of RM.
+As the releases are planned for a month, QC department also plans their raw material for the whole month.
+However, changes in the monthly plans essentially break campaigns and lead to unplanned consumption of raw materials.
 In these circumstances, QC capacity is diverted to complete testing as per the new plan.
 Often, changes are done at the last minute (towards month end).
 Consequently, there is urgency and stress in the QC department.
-With capacity diverted to unplanned testing, number of open cases (WIP) tends to increase.
-When WIP is high and ‘what production is asking for today’ is priority, availability of RM for subsequent orders becomes more uncertain.
+With capacity diverted to unplanned testing, the number of open cases (WIP) tends to increase.
+When WIP is high and 'what production is asking for today' is priority, availability of raw materials for subsequent orders becomes more uncertain.

-This loop which sets in due to expediting for RM, becomes the cause of and feeds another vicious loop.
+This loop which sets in due to a scramble to procure raw material, becomes the cause of and feeds another vicious loop.
 In an environment of urgencies, and frequently changing priorities, the chances of human error increases.
-And in this highly regulated and prescribed environment, any “out-of-specification” or “out-of-test” automatically triggers a time-consuming investigation with the attendant paperwork.
-When capacity which is already under pressure is wasted on these tasks, it increases urgencies and stress in the department.
+And in this highly regulated and prescribed environment, any “out-ofspecification” or “out-of-test” automatically triggers a time-consuming investigation with the attendant paperwork.
+When capacity, which is already under pressure, is wasted on these tasks, it increases urgencies and stress in the department.

 Overload and underload of production routes

-Once procurement and QC arrange for the necessary RM, the dispensing of batches is done as per the monthly plan based on available capacity of the initial departments.
+Once procurement and QC arrange for the necessary raw material, the dispensing of batches is done as per the monthly plan, based on available capacity of the initial departments.
 These starting departments process these batches without any issue.
 However, since every product has a fixed route, and these routes crisscross each other (much like the interconnected road network of a large city), at times, multiple batches of a campaign could arrive all together at some downstream department.
-Thus, from time to time, some work centers might receive multiple orders, all waiting to be processed – an overload situation.
+Thus, from time to time, some work centers might receive multiple orders, all waiting to be processed – an overload situation

-Dispensing of new batches or the campaign continues as per the monthly plan irrespective of these emerging overload and underload conditions downstream, further aggravating the situation.
-The output of the empty/underloaded routes would naturally be low.
+Dispensing of new batches or the campaign continues as per the monthly plan, irrespective of these emerging overload and underload conditions downstream, further aggravating the situation.
+The output of the empty/ underloaded routes would naturally be low.
 The overloaded routes will also drop output eventually, when they are forced to make unplanned changeovers to avoid potential ‘deviations’ arising from crossing hold time parameters.
-As output fall, the plants’ on-time performance on orders fall too.
+As outputs fall, the plants’ on-time performance on orders fall too.

-When a plant experiences repeated failures on OTIF and plant managers face the wrath of irate customers, they would inevitably feel the pressure to dispense orders to the shop floor as early as possible (in an attempt to finish sooner).
+When a pharma manufacturing unit experiences repeated failures on OTIF, and plant managers face the wrath of irate customers, they would inevitably feel the pressure to dispense orders to the shop floor as early as possible (in an attempt to finish sooner).
 The more the plant dispenses batches, worse are the traffic jams, and poorer is the output.